Bhashit/bhashit.github.io/_posts/2014-06-04-better-jquery-ajax-with-es6-generators.markdown

 Notice that all the ajax calls start in parallel.
 Notice especially the position of the `yield` keyword.

-Generators do promise to be a great feature.
-As more and more people become faimiliar with it, I think people will come up with even more usages for them.
+Generators do look like a great feature.
+As more developers become faimiliar with it, I think they will come up with even more usages for them.

 ## resources